hencefarthing/hencefarthing.github.io/_briefs/2019/06/2019-06-14-some-men-just-want-to-watch-the-world-burn.md

 ---
 layout: brief
 author: Logan G
-title: I can watch you keep email reminders :)
-categories: thats-something try-at-home
+title: some men just want to watch the world burn
 ---

 i just received a newsletter with **_three_** spaces between sentences… the madness must stop